-The Department of Computer and Mathematical Sciences at the University of Toronto Scarborough (UTSC) invites applications for up to two (2) full-time continuing teaching stream appointments in the area of Mathematics.
-The appointments will be at the rank of Assistant Professor, Teaching Stream with an expected start date of July 1, 2021, or shortly thereafter.
+The Department of Mathematics in the Faculty of Arts & Science at the University of Toronto invites applications for a full-time teaching stream position in the area of Mathematics.
+The appointment will be at the rank of Assistant Professor, Teaching Stream with an expected start date of July 1, 2023.

-Applicants must have earned a PhD degree in Mathematics or a closely related area by the time of appointment, or shortly thereafter, with a demonstrated record of excellence in teaching.
-We seek candidates whose teaching interests complement and broaden our existing departmental strengths, see https://www.utsc.utoronto.ca/cms/faculty-of-mathematics.
-Candidates must have teaching expertise in a degree granting program at the undergraduate level, including lecture preparation and delivery, curriculum development, and development of online material/lectures.
-Additionally, candidates must possess a demonstrated commitment to excellent pedagogical practices and a demonstrated interest in teaching-related scholarly activities.
+Candidates must have earned a PhD degree in Mathematics or a related area by the time of appointment, or shortly thereafter, with a demonstrated record of excellence in teaching.
+We seek candidates whose teaching interests complement and enhance our existing departmental strengths.
+Candidates must have teaching experience in a degree granting program, including lecture preparation and delivery, curriculum development, and development of online material/lectures.
+Additionally, candidates must possess a demonstrated commitment to excellent pedagogical inquiry and a demonstrated interest in teaching-related scholarly activities.

 Salary will be commensurate with qualifications and experience.